SBC-Collaboration/SBC-RunControl/docs/data_format.md

     - **trig_in_as_gate** (`bool`): If `true`, the TRIG-IN port on the digitizer will serve as gate for triggering in all other channels.
 This means that only if the TRIG-IN is true will the data channel triggering be enabled.
 If `false`, the TRIG-IN will serve as an additional channel of trigger, which may be useful when doing LED calibration.
     - **decimation** (`int`): Decimation factor for acquisition.
 This can be n=\[0..7\], and the sampling frequency is f = 62.5 MHz/s / (2 ^ n).
     - **overlap_en** (`bool`): Whether overlapping triggers are enabled.
 Overlapping triggers are triggers that appear inside the acquisition window of another trigger.
+    - **memory_full** (`str`): Memory full mode.
+If "Normal", then the CAEN will reject triggers when the memory is full.
+If "One Buffer Free", it will reject triggers when only one buffer is free.
+This case, when the first buffer is being read, a new trigger can be accepted and written to the free buffer, make dead time a little shorter.
+    - **counting_mode** (`str`): If "Accepted Only", only accepted triggers will increment **EventCounter**.
+If "All", all triggers, including rejected triggers, will increment **EventCounter**, so we can know if any triggers are rejected.
     - **polarity** (`str`): Trigger polarity.
 Rising of falling edge.
     - **majority_level** (`int`): How many groups need to generate concurrent triggers for a global trigger to be generated.
 A `majority_level` of 0 means any channel from 1 group or more will be accepted.
     - **majority_window** (`int`, 8 ns): The concurrent triggers need to be with in this many clock cycles of each other to count.
 The internal clock frequency is 125 MHz, so each cycle is 8 ns.